p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 An example follows:

     java -Dp6spy.config.logfile=my.log -Dp6spy.config.append=true

-In addition, you can set the default directory to look for spy.properties, as shown in the following example:

-    java -Dp6.home=c:\jboss\lib

 Moreover to set different file to be used as the properties file (as an example: another_spy.properties), it should be specified using system property "spy.properties" as: